-If possible, please provide explicit scaling data of the codes you plan to work with in your project at least up to the minimum number of physical cores required by the specified site (see table below) using input parameters comparable to the ones you will use in your project.
+For Extreme Scale Access call and Regular Access call please provide explicit scaling data of the codes you plan to work with in your project at least up to the minimum number of physical cores required by the specified site (see table below) using input parameters comparable to the ones you will use in your project (a link to external websites, just referencing other sources or "general knowledge" is not sufficient).
 Generic scaling plots provided by vendors or developers do not necessarily reflect the actual code behaviour for the simulations planned.
-Scaling benchmarks should be representative of your study case and need to support your resource request on every system of interest.
-Application to EuroHPC Benchmark and Development calls is recommended.
+Scaling benchmarks need to be representative of your study case and need to support your resource request on every system of interest.
+Application to EuroHPC Benchmark and Development calls is strongly recommended.
+Missing technical data (scaling, etc.) may result in proposal rejection.